puppetlabs/puppet-docs/source/geppetto/4.0/index.md

 If you create a module using Geppetto's Project Wizard, you will have access to the same metadata editor through either the Modulefile or metadata.json.

 If you have pulled a module from the [Puppet Forge](forge.puppetlabs.com) or a Git/SVN repo, you may edit the metadata via Modulefile or metadata.json, whichever is available.
-Whether there will be a Modulefile or not depends upon how that module was built.
+Whether there will be a Modulefile or not depends on how that module was built.
 Upon pulling a module from the Puppet Forge, Geppetto will open the Modulefile or metadata.json in the editor automatically.

 Opening the metadata editor will bring you to the *Overview* screen.
 The *Overview* screen will display your metadata in individual text fields for editing.
 This metadata is split into two groups: *General Information* and *Details*.